OffchainLabs/token-bridge-contracts/scripts/usdc-bridge-deployment/README.md

 ## Assumptions

 It is assumed there is already USDC token deployed and used on the parent chain.
-If not, follow the instructions in the Circle's `stablecoin-evm` repo to deploy one.

 Also, it is assumed the standard Orbit chain ownership system is used, ie. UpgradeExecutor is the owner of the ownable contracts and there is an EOA or multisig which has executor role on the UpgradeExecutor.